GabiUp2/GUI_ZAO_2021L_PRO2_GR13c_s22120_IntelliJ/README.md

 * Game window should show score counter, updated in real time
 * Game window should show time counter, updated in real time
 * Ways of traveling between countries should be visualised with animations visualising their types

+### Map file reader.
+* Reads in map from file
+* Generates list of countries, their assigned colours and centers for icon displays based on the map.